 13.7.
 Without limiting its other rights or remedies, Crunch may suspend provision of the Services under the Contract or any other contract between the Client and Crunch if the Client becomes subject to any of the events listed in clause 13.5.2 or Crunch reasonably believes that the Client is about to become subject to any of them.

 13.8.
 The events referred to in clause 13.2 above, which shall entitle Crunch to terminate the Contract with immediate effect by written notice (which may be given by email) include, without limitation:

 13.8.1.
 Non-Payment – where your Crunch Account has been suspended and you have not paid us within one month or where your direct debit has failed more than once in a financial year;

 13.8.2.
 Abusive Behaviour and discrimination - use of racist, abusive, homophobic or sexist language or any other threatening or inappropriate conduct directed at our staff or third parties;

 13.8.3.
-Incompatibility - where it becomes apparent that the Client’s business is incompatible with the Crunch Basic Service due to, by way of non-exhaustive examples, the:
+Incompatibility - where it becomes apparent that the Client’s business is incompatible with the Pro Service due to, by way of non-exhaustive examples, the:

 (i) abnormal size of the company;

 (iii) operation of non-pound sterling bank accounts;